V-Sekai/world/TOOL_manuals/decisions/20240511-wasm-cache-incident.md

-# Proposal: Wasm Cache Incident Report
+# Accepted: Wasm Cache Incident Report

 ## Context

-The issue arose while attempting to build the desync module for Godot Engine 4.3.
+The issue arose while attempting to build the desync module for Godot Engine 4.3 on Github actions.

 ## Problem Statement